 The easiest way to follow both of these diets simultaneously is to concentrate on adhering to the Mediterranean diet but keep the carbs as low as you’d be advised to on a keto diet; this can be between 20g and 50g per day, depending on your personal health, age, weight, and goals.
 When you look at it this way, it’s pretty simple.

 For example, on the Mediterranean diet, it is acceptable to consume high-sugar fruits, starchy vegetables, and whole-grain carbohydrates; however, these should be avoided when aiming for ketosis.

-Instead, try replacing these carbs with foods such as broccoli, leafy greens, avocados, and small amounts of dairy products.
+Instead, try replacing these carbs with broccoli, leafy greens, avocados, and small dairy products.

 If you’re struggling with meal ideas, check out this guide to what to eat on keto.

 What Foods Can You Eat on a Mediterranean Keto Diet?

 Below is a list of suitable foods to help you achieve your combined Mediterranean and keto diet goals.

 - Protein – All kinds of meat and fish can be consumed on this combined diet; this includes eggs, beef, pork, chicken, fish, lamb, and other forms of seafood.

 - Fat – Healthy fats such as rapeseed and olive oil and fats from fish and dairy are acceptable.

 - Vegetables – Low-carb, non-starchy vegetables such as leafy greens, broccoli, cauliflower, and cabbage.